tyrex-team/sparub/README.md

 functionalities of the SPARQL UPDATE standard extension.

 To have an idea of what is going one, you can run `bash example.sh` and get a very basic scenario.
+Furthermore, a complete testing environment is also available under a reproducible context thanks to [docker](https://www.docker.com/): an image (see `Dockerfile`) can be built with `docker build -t sparub .` and then run (with various pre-installed state-of-the-art evaluators and popular benchmarks) with `docker run -it sparub`.

 A basic man page is also available: `man ./manual.troff` and more details are written in `details.txt`.